 The Family Educational Rights and Privacy Act (“FERPA” – 20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records.
-The law applies to students who are at least eighteen years old or who attend or attended a post-secondary institution, even if they have not reached the age of eighteen, and is effective on the first day of the term.
+The law applies to eligible students who are at least eighteen years old or who attend or attended a post-secondary institution, even if they have not reached the age of eighteen, and is effective on the first day of the term.

 It is the policy of Centenary University (“University”) to comply with all provisions of FERPA.